-Call for applications for UH funded doctoral candidate positions for years 2018-2021! - Call is closed
+Call for applications for salaried doctoral candidate positions for years 2018-2021! - Call is closed

 The University of Helsinki – among the best in the world

 Founded in 1640, the University of Helsinki (UH) is one of the best multidisciplinary research universities in the world.
 The UH has an internationally diverse academic community of 40,000 students and staff members.
 It operates on four campuses in Helsinki and at 9 other locations nationally.
 The high‐quality research carried out by the University creates new knowledge for educating diverse specialists in various fields and for utilization in social decision‐making and the business sector.

 In the University of Helsinki doctoral training is organized into four doctoral schools and 32 doctoral programmes (https://university.helsinki.fi/en/research/doctoral‐education/doctoral‐schools‐and‐programmes) that cover all disciplines and doctoral candidates of the University.